janleemans/helidon-compare/README.md

 ## Comparing startup speeds of the different options

-Make sure you stopped all the 4 frameworks before going forward: no response should come back when calling the service:
+Make sure you stop all the servers you might have launched up till now before going forward: no response should come back when calling the service:

 ```bash
 curl -X GET http://localhost:8080/greet